 The progress report is sent in the online service.
 The report should not be mailed to the Foundation, and it does not need to include receipts.
 From the perspective of the Foundation, progress reports serve primarily as means to communicate with the grantee or a project’s working group and track its progress.
 For the grant recipient, it offers a good opportunity to increase the visibility of the project for interested target groups.

 On the form, detail how you wish to increase the visibility of the project with a wider audience than your immediate professional circle or organisation.
-Select one of the following options:
+You can select one of the following options:

 - Think about what could be newsworthy about the project and write a press release.
 In publicising the press release, make use of the experts and channels of your umbrella organisation (e.g. University communications unit) or use your own distribution list.

 - Write an article or blog about the project and submit it to a public platform.
-The Kone Foundation Boldness blog is one possible publication channel.
+The Kone Foundation grantees’ blog At the Well is one possible publication channel.